-Description A semi-detached two storey villa.
-Accommodation GROUND FLOOR:- Entrance Hallway, Lounge, Kitchen, Bathroom.
-FIRST FLOOR:- Landing, Three Bedrooms.

-Gross internal floor area (m2) Approximately 87sqm. -------------------------------- ----------------------

-Neighbourhood and location The property was built by the Local Authority and is located within of a similar a ed residential area where surrounding properties are ge and style.
-Many now appear to be in private ocal amenities are available within a short commute.

-Age Approximately 70 years.
+Description A purpose built ground floor flat in a two storey building which contains four flats.
+Accommodation On Ground Floor: Entrance Hallway, Lounge, 2 Bedrooms, Kitchen, Shower Room.
+Gross internal floor area (m 2) Approximately 64 sq.m.
+Neighbourhood and location The property was built by the Local Authority and is located within an established residential area where surrounding properties are of a similar age but various styles.
+Many now appear to be in private ownership.
+Local amenities are available within a short commute.
+Age Approximately 90 years.
+Weather Dry and bright.

-Light rain showers.
 Weather over recent weeks has been mixed.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Brick construction with a rendered finish.
-Adjacent flashings are formed in lead.
+The adjacent flashings are formed in lead.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and overlaid with concrete tiles.
-The roof structure contains valley gutters.

-Weather

-Roofing including roof space I was able to inspect the roof space and gained access from a hatch within the first floor landing.
-The roof is built of timber trusses and boarded over with timber sarking material.
-Insulation material is laid between the ceiling joists.
+tiled ridge.
+I was unable to inspect the roof space as any access is via the upper flat.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.

-Rainwater units are of PVC materials consisting of half round gutters feeding round downpipes.
+appropriate.
+Rainwater units are of PVC and cast iron materials consisting of half round gutters feeding round downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The outer walls appear to be of cavity brick construction with a rendered external finish.
-A damp-proof course is not visible, however, I would anticipate a building of this age to have a bitumen damp-proof membrane.
+The damp proof course is not visible, however, I would anticipate a building of this age to have a bitumen damp proof membrane.
 There are sub-floor ventilators to lower walls.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and external doors are of uPVC double glazed type.
+Windows are of UPVC double glazed type.
+Access to the property is via a timber glazed external door leading to the entrance hallway.

-External decorations Visually inspected.
-External decoration is generally of low maintenance material.

-Conservatories / porches None.
-Communal areas None.
+External decorations No significant external decoration noted.
+Conservatories / porches None

+Communal areas None Garages and permanent outbuildings None

 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front, side and rear of the property.
-These are generally hard landscaped with other areas of lawn and timber decking.
-There is a parking area to the front of the property.
-Boundary divisions are marked by masonry walls and timber fencing.
+There are garden grounds to the front, side and rear of the property which appear to be split into private and communal sections.
+These are generally laid to lawn, paving and decorative chips.
+Boundary divisions are marked by timber/concrete/metal fencing.

 Ceilings Visually inspected from floor level.
-Ceilings appear to be of plasterboard material.
-There are PVC finishes.
+Ceilings are assumed to be of lath and plaster materials.
+There are textured plaster and PVC finishes.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are partly of solid construction with a plaster hard finish and partly of timber stud construction finished in plasterboard.
-There are tiled finishes.
-Floors including sub floors Electring is of suspended timber construction
+Internal walls are of solid construction with a plaster hard finish.
+There are textured plaster, tiled and PVC finishes.